ariskoumis/munch/README.md

+#**!!Important Update!!**
+As of December 15th, 2015, the Recipe Puppy API used by Munch is down, meaning the app does not provide users with recipes at all.
+To resolve this, I've been trying to get in contact with its creator, however if I don't recieve a response within the week then I will begin restructuring Munch using a different API.
+Stay tuned for updates.

 #Introduction
 Welcome!
 Munch is an open source hybrid app designed by me, using [Ionic](http://ionicframework.com/) and [Apache Cordova](https://cordova.apache.org/).
 The app presents a user with recipes they can make given their inventory.
 Recipes are pulled from the [Recipe Puppy API](http://www.recipepuppy.com/about/api/).